fcgdam/ESP8266-OWM-Sming/README.md

 and weather conditions on a 16x02 LCD I2C connected display to the ESP8266, this is it.

 Other code is for testing the Phant Library port, and IoT device registration.

+# IMPORTANT
+This code sample uses the Sming Framework Develop branch, that uses the 5.0 version of the Arduino JSON Library.